gramineproject/graphene/Documentation/oldwiki/Run-Applications-in-Graphene-SGX.md

 the configuration file for Apache, and generate the HTML sample files (same as described in the [[lighttpd section|Run applications in Graphene#Running Lighttpd in Graphene]]).

-The server can be started manually via one the following commands:
+The server can be started manually via one of the following commands:

-    make start-native-server  or  make start-graphene-server
+    make start-native-server  or  make SGX=1 start-graphene-server

 By default, the Apache web server is configured to run with 4 preforked worker processes and has PHP support enabled.
 To test Apache server with ab, run:

-    make start-graphene-server
+    make SGX=1 start-graphene-server
     ./run-apachebench.sh <ip> <port>
     # which internally calls:
     #   ab -k -n 100000 -c [25:200] -t 10 http://ip:port/random/100.1.html